Diabetes is a common condition that affects the way your body turns glucose from foods into fuel or energy.

 Types of Diabetes

-Your pancreas still makes some insulin if you have type 2 diabetes, but the insulin does not work correctly or your cells cannot take in the glucose, known as insulin resistance.
-This also causes hyperglycemia and prevents energy from getting to the cells, which can eventually cause damage to your eyes, kidneys, nerves, and heart.
+In Type 2, your pancreas still makes some insulin, but the insulin does not work properly, or your cells cannot take in the glucose — which known as insulin resistance.
+The result is hyperglycemia, which prevents energy from getting to the cells.
+Eventually, hyperglycemia can cause damage to your eyes, kidneys, nerves, and heart.

-Type 2 diabetes is the most common form, affecting more than 90 percent of those who have the disease.
-Anyone can develop type 2 diabetes, but those with the highest risk include African Americans, Hispanics, Asians, Pacific Islanders, or Native Americans; people who are overweight or have a family history of diabetes; and women who have had a baby weighing more than nine pounds at birth.
+Type 2 diabetes is the most common form, affecting more than 90 percent of those who have diabetes.
+Anyone can develop type 2, but those with the highest risk include:

 The symptoms of both type 1 and type 2 can include: